-CHAPTER 1: 6 Setting started as a member 5 SECTION 1 Introduction 6 SECTION 2 What makes you eligible to be a plan member?
-7 SECTION 3 Important membership materials you will receive SECTION 4 Your monthly costs for Community Health Choice (HMO D-SNP) SECTION 5 Keeping your plan membership record up to date 14 SECTION 6 How other insurance works with our plan CHAPTER 2: II mportant phone numbers and resources 16 SECTION 1 Community Health Choice (HMO D-SNP) contacts (how to contact us, including how to reach Member Services) 17 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 20 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 22 SECTION 4 Quality Improvement Organization 23 SECTION 5 Social Security 23 SECTION 6 Medicaid 24 SECTION 7 Information about programs to help people pay for their prescription drugs 26 SECTION 8 How to contact the Railroad Retirement Board 30 CHAPTER 3: U Ising the plan for your medical services 31 OMB Approval 0938-1051 (Expires: February 29, 2024) 31 SECTION 1 Things to know about getting your medical care as a member of our plan 32 SECTION 2 Use providers in the plan's network to get your medical care 33 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 38 SECTION 4 What if you are billed directly for the full cost of your services?
-40 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
-41 SECTION 6 Rules for getting care in a "religious non-medical health care institution" 43 SECTION 7 Rules for ownership of durable medical equipment 44
+CHAPTER 1: 6 Getting started as a Member 7 SECTION 1 Introduction 8 SECTION 2 What makes you eligible to be a plan member?
+10 SECTION 3 Important membership materials you will receive SECTION 4 Your monthly costs for Community Health Choice (HMO D-SNP) SECTION 5 Keeping your plan membership record up to date 16 SECTION 6 How other insurance works with our plan 17 CHAPTER 2: II mportant phone numbers and resources 19 SECTION 1 Community Health Choice (HMO D-SNP) contacts (how to contact us, including how to reach Member Services) 20 SECTION 2 Medicare (How to get help and information directly from the Federal Medicare program) 24 SECTION 3 State Health Insurance Assistance Program 25 SECTION 4 Quality Improvement Organization 26 SECTION 5 Social Security 27 SECTION 6 Medicaid 28 SECTION 7 Information about programs to help people pay for their prescription drugs 30 SECTION 8 How to contact the Railroad Retirement Board 34 CHAPTER 3: U Ising the plan for your medical services 36 SECTION 1 Things to know about getting your medical care as a member of our plan 37 SECTION 2 Use providers in the plan's network to get your medical care 39 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster.
+44 SECTION 4 What if you are billed directly for the full cost of your services?
+46 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+47 SECTION 6 Rules for getting care in a religious non-medical health care institution.
+49 SECTION 7 Rules for ownership of durable medical equipment 50